Bullesta/SpectRust/README.md

     }
 }
 ```
 If you are having trouble with finding an image.
-Try lowering the confidence or increasing the tolerance.
+Try lowering the confidence or increasing the tolerance or contact me through discord: bullesta

 Benchmark
 --------